- -( dyne // software :: culture :: events :: tazebao :: discussion \\ freaknet )- -

 I place my bet this machine is going to break through the market in the coming year.

-As soon as it was out, geeks worldwide have been sporting several hardware hacks on the EEEPC
+As soon as it was out, geeks worldwide have been sporting several hardware hacks on the EEEPC.

-I didn't really kept the original system intact, instead worked on tweaks since the very first day: I'll share my hacks here and in the file repository on ftp://ftp.dyne.org/eeepc
+I didn't really kept the original system intact, instead worked on tweaks since the very first day: I'll share my hacks here and in the file repository on ftp://ftp.dyne.org/eeepc (for EEEPC models 701 and 900 ONLY).

 Issues with hacking the EEEPC